 Supervisors are available to supervisees after business hours in the case of supervisee or supervisee client crisis.
 Supervisors make reasonable effort to provide for another qualified supervisor in case of any interruption of supervision due to such factors as the supervisor’s illness, unavailability, or relocation.

-Dr. Richard Sylvester is the primary supervisor and the Director of Clinical Training throughout the entire internship year.
+Dr. Richard Sylvester (Director of Clinical Training) and Dr. Diedra Hayman are the primary supervisors throughout the entire internship year.
 Interns are required to complete four quarterly rotations, one of which is either a repeat of a previous rotation or their choice of a new rotation.
-During those rotations, Dr. Sylvester remains the primary supervisor over all three interns, although interns will meet with other licensed psychologists (secondary supervisors) during those rotations.
+Interns may meet with other licensed psychologists (secondary supervisors) during those rotations.

-During each quarterly rotation, interns will have one hour of weekly individual supervision with Dr. Goodwin or Dr. Wood.
-Additionally, interns will have the opportunity to speak with Dr. Sylvester at any time.
+During each quarterly rotation, interns will have one hour of weekly individual supervision.
+Additionally, interns will have the opportunity to speak with a primary supervisor at nearly any time via SARHC’s ‘open door’ supervision policy.
 Interns also attend group supervision for two hours each week.

 Interns and their supervisors assess goals on a continuous basis and establish objectives, which are modified throughout the entire internship process to meet the trainee’s needs and interests.

 Diedra Hayman, Ph.D.